enabledao/enable-contracts/README.md

 **RepaymentRouter**: Handle repayments, and track withdrawal allowances for debt token holders.

 **TermsContract**: Get information about the terms of the loan and it's current status.

+### Future Plans
+We believe parts of this project could morph into generic standards useful to Ethereum community.
+We'll be expanding, modularizing, and genercizing as appropriate when the initial implementation is finished.